datalib/libextract/README.rst

 **libextract** is a library for extracting text out of HT/XML documents using a statistical, functionally pure approach.
-It originated from the eatiht_ repository.
+It originated from the eatihit_ repository.

 From a very high level persepective, the algorithm can be reduced to around 4 steps: